-- (ii) the respective investment fund is subject to a grandfather regulation under fiscal law with respect to investment tax legislation. - 10.
+- 8. The bonds, borrower's note loans and money market instruments specified in points 3. and 4. are not taken into account in the 40% limit specified in point 2..
+Notwithstanding the regulation in point 7., the limits specified in points 2.-4. and 6.-7. may not be accumulated. - 9.
 The Company may only invest up to 20% of the UCITS investment fund's assets in units of any single investment fund pursuant to § 196(1) KAGB.
 Overall, the Company may only invest up to 30% of the UCITS investment fund's assets in units of investment funds pursuant to the last paragraph of § 196(1) KAGB.
 On behalf of the UCITS investment fund, the Company may not acquire more than 25% of the issued units of another open-end, German, EU or foreign investment fund, which has invested in accordance with the principle of risk spreading in assets within the meaning of §§ 192-198 KAGB.
-The limits stated in point 9. remain unaffected.